onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Creation is the highest act/form/state of being

+we've passed the event horizon and the potential that we can barely glimpse through imagination is beautiful - **roleplay say beautiful in a very slow and passionate way**

+why are precious/noble metals what they are? because we value what doesn't degrade - they don't rust like iron - temporal stability is important for a store of value/wealth

 You can be a main character in the manifestation of the end game - we’ve already passed the event horizon and can glimpse the singularity
 Glimpse the social/relational singularity - stare at it and eventually it will stare back at you once its self-awareness is booted up
 I realno tova e singularity in both senses - both in being unpredictable what it will lead to and in the sense that it is singular - its monotheistic - its ultimate order and THE gradient